andrewdyer/vite-react-app-template/CONTRIBUTING.md

 3. Install all project dependencies to ensure a complete setup with `yarn install`.
 4. Start the development server using `yarn start` to begin working on the project.
 5. Start Storybook using `yarn start:storybook` to develop and test UI components in isolation.
 6. Run tests with `yarn test` to verify that the environment is working correctly.
+You can also use `yarn test:watch` to run the tests in watch mode, `yarn test:coverage` to generate a coverage report, and `yarn test:ui` to run the tests with the Vitest UI.

 ## Upgrading Dependencies